-Role and Influence of the Technology Decision-Maker Survey

-Tech buyers lean harder on vendors for help while a new generation presages a shift in educational sources in complexity, senior executives are adapting and taking a greater interest in the buying process.
+Role and Influence of the Technology Decision-Maker Study 2024 in complexity, senior executives are adapting and taking a greater interest in the buying process.
 The size of buying committees is expanding, reflecting a more collective effort toward technological advancement.
 IT decision-makers (ITDMs) demonstrate adaptability by remaining open to considering new suppliers that offer innovative technology.
 They are more willing than ever to factor vendor-provided content into their decisions, showcasing their progressive and forward-thinking approach.